gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 SignalSource.osmosdr_args=rtl,bias=1
 ```

-In case of using a [HackRF One](https://greatscottgadgets.com/hackrf/), you can activate the antenna feeding with:
+In the case of using a [HackRF One](https://greatscottgadgets.com/hackrf/), you can activate the antenna feeding with:

 ```ini
 SignalSource.osmosdr_args=hackrf,bias=1